BlueNightSky/betterworldmap-dragonflight/README.md

 ## Limitations

 Due to World of Warcraft API limitations this addon _cannot_ show exact Grand Hunt locations unless you are in the zone where the Grand Hunt is currently active.

-This addon _does not_ currently show Aylaag Camp locations unless you are in the Ohn'ahran Plains.

 ## Localization